snasphysicist/talks/dont-be-an-iter-hater/dont-be-an-iter-hater.md

     - Anatomy Of/Patterns In A Go Iterator
 - Examples
     - Iterating Over a Custom Type (`Set`)
-    - Searching in a Huge Text File
-    - Querying JSON in a Database Without Database Level JSON Support
     - Infinite Sequences

 ---